Frijol/PulseSensor/README.md

 Emitted when the pulse object is created and there are enough samples to determine BPM

 &#x20;<a href="#api-pulse-on-beat-callback-time" name="api-pulse-on-beat-callback-time">#</a> pulse<b>.on</b>( 'beat', callback(time) )
 Emitted at each heartbeat sensed.
+Beat emission begins before ready event is emitted.

 ##Properties